RustedBytes/rustedbytes-tl/README.md

 ## Provenance

-This crate is a fork of [`astral-tl`](https://github.com/astral-sh/astral-tl), modified to include bug fixes and other improvements.
+This crate is a fork of [`astral-tl`](https://github.com/astral-sh/astral-tl), modified to add no-std, zero-copy and other improvements.

 ## License